drnic/jeopardy-nodeselector/README.md

 Both the `mariadb` and `ghost` pods are assigned to the `amd64` lattepanda node.

+### Demo Cleanup

-To clean up the webhook service, configuration, and the demo namespace:
+To clean up the webhook service, configuration, and the `multiarch-test` namespace:

 ```plain
 kubectl delete -f demo/demo.yaml